Reginald Maudling: Bloody Sunday

-After soldiers from the Parachute Regiment shot and murdered 14 protestors from a Northern Ireland Civil Rights Association (NICRA) march on 30 January 1972, Maudling gave a statement in the House of Commons, agreeing with statements published by army spokesmen claiming that the regiment had only opened fire in self-defence.
-Northern Irish politician and MP Bernadette Devlin, who had been present in Derry when the incident occurred, attempted to response to Maudling's statement but was denied by Speaker of the House Selwyn Lloyd; Devlin responded by walking across the commons floor and slapping Maudling.
+After soldiers from the Parachute Regiment shot and killed 14 protestors from a Northern Ireland Civil Rights Association (NICRA) march on 30 January 1972, Maudling gave a statement in the House of Commons, agreeing with statements published by army spokesmen claiming that the regiment had only opened fire in self-defence.
+Northern Irish politician and MP Bernadette Devlin, who had been present in Derry when the incident occurred, attempted to respond to Maudling's statement but was denied, in defiance of established protocol, by Speaker of the House Selwyn Lloyd; Devlin responded by walking across the commons floor and slapping Maudling.
 Devlin subsequently told journalists that Maudling's statement contained numerous falsehoods and expressed no regrets for the victims of the incident.
 Eventually, Edward Heath decided to bring in direct rule of Northern Ireland under a separate Secretary of State.
-In 1974, Shane Paul O'Doherty, a IRA member, sent Maudling a letter bomb, which slightly injured him.
+In 1974, Shane Paul O'Doherty, an IRA member, sent Maudling a letter bomb, which slightly injured him.